-Melody Beattie defines codependency as “someone who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior.”
+Melody Beattie defines codependency as “someone who has let another person’s behaviour affect him or her, and who is obsessed with controlling that person’s behaviour.”
 (Please check out her books on the subject, they are extremely helpful in recognising codependency and how you can help yourself.
 Codependent No More and Beyond Codependency.)

 There are so many signs and symptoms of codependency those listed below are only a few.
 Please check out Melody Beattie’s book regarding an extensive list of symptoms.

-- Focusing primarily on another person’s needs or behaviors and being overly responsible.
+- Focusing primarily on another person’s needs or behaviours and being overly responsible.
 People pleaser.

 - Getting into relationships with addicts or people with lots of problems and enabling their behaviour with excuses, lies and covering up for them.

 - Financing addict’s behaviour at the expense of yourself and your children.

 - Difficulty identifying or asking for what you want and need.
 You may ‘lose’ yourself altogether in the relationship.
 Loss of identity.

 - Live in complete denial of the behaviour you are exhibiting and the behaviour of the addict.

 - Difficulty in identifying your own feelings – if you can at all-, as you may have taken on everyone else’s feelings, stuffing down yours.

 - Low self-esteem – but you may have a higher self-esteem in other parts of your life such as work.